 Sunday In Brooklyn has been a big hit in New York and is one of the latest NYC sensations to step foot into the London market.
 They are located in Westbourne Grove, a short 10-minute walk away from Notting Hill, and have brought their highly celebrated brunch menu across the pond.
 London is the first international branch for the New York Williamsburg favourite and has been quite the talk of the town.

 Visiting on a Sunday at noontime, it’s unsurprising to find the restaurant absolutely packed.
 Bookings are not available for brunch but for dinners only.
-For walk-ins, you can leave your name on the waitlist and they will give you a call when a table becomes available.
-Our estimated waiting time was for an hour but luckily we only had to wait about 20 mins.
+For walk-ins, you can leave your name on the waitlist, and they will give you a call when a table becomes available.
+Our estimated waiting time was an hour, but luckily we only had to wait about 20 minutes.

-We were given a seat at the bar – not the most comfortable but not complaining either given how busy it was at the restaurant.
+We were given a seat at the bar – not the most comfortable, but not complaining either, given how busy it was at the restaurant.
 From exterior to interior, it fits right in with the Notting Hill area and aesthetics.
-Floor to ceiling windows allowed an abundance of natural light to bathe into the restaurant, injecting a lively vibrancy to the space.
+Floor-to-ceiling windows allowed an abundance of natural light to bathe the restaurant, injecting a lively vibrancy into the space.
 As mentioned, it was absolutely buzzing and busy in there.
-The music was a bit loud though where we needed to raise our voices just to have a conversation – not ideal in our opinion.
+The music was a bit loud, though, where we needed to raise our voices just to have a conversation, not ideal in our opinion.

 Sunday Pancakes (single £9 / double £14 / triple £18)

 Anyway, the pancakes were humongous and super thick in height.
 Expecting a fluffy cake-like texture, unfortunately, parts of the pancake felt dense and dry to taste.
-When ordering in double/triple, the top layer gets the brown butter and hazelnut maple praline but all the layers below were just plain.
+When ordering in double/triple, the top layer gets the brown butter and hazelnut maple praline, but all the layers below were left rather plain.
 Even the extra sauce on the side didn’t help.
 The sauce was really thick and rich in texture, but the flavours were slightly lacking.
-The dish, overall, was too filling which we both didn’t find as enjoyable as how social media’s been making it out to be.
+The dish, overall, was too filling, which we both didn’t find as enjoyable as how social media’s been making it out to be.

 Latte (£4)